linux-minidisc/linux-minidisc/README.md

 Those two functions use the same underlying query, so it makes sense to combine them, so that only a single query is done.
 Also backported the descriptor state changes from netmd-js for the playback position query.

+## Hook up "Help" action in QHiMDTransfer

+The QHiMDTransfer app does have a help button in the toolbar and in the menu, but it didn't do anything.
+Hook it up and for now, open the Github page of this fork in the system web browser.